Friday, September 24, 2010

 Fair Warning- The Magnum Opus of Edward Van Halen

-Many fans of Van Halen tend to put down Fair Warning, as it has nowhere near the amount of good time songs as one of their typical albums, In fact, Fair Warning is the darkest album the band ever put out (unless you want to count VH III as being "dark" due to its being the group's nadir).
-I rate Fair Warning as the best Van Halen album, not just for its dark, heavy metal atmosphere, but because it's a) more of an Edward Van Halen album than any of the others, and b) because it takes more chances from a musical perspective than any of the others.
+Many fans of Van Halen tend to put down Fair Warning, as it has nowhere near the amount of good time songs as the others.
+In fact, Fair Warning is the darkest album the band ever put out (unless you want to count VH III as being "dark" due to its being the group's nadir).
+I rate Fair Warning as the best Van Halen album, not just for its dark, heavy metal atmosphere, but also because it's both more of an Edward Van Halen album and takes more chances from a musical perspective than any of the others.

 Several reviewers have looked upon Fair Warning as being reactionary, and for good reason.
-David Lee Roth seemed to dominate alot of previous album, "Women and Children First", and Edward himself stated in interviews that Fair Warning was a bit like revenge.
-This may have contributed alot to the dark feel of the album: the fact that Roth was more and more overbearing as the band got popular.
+David Lee Roth seemed to dominate Van Halen's previous album, "Women and Children First", and Edward himself stated in interviews that Fair Warning was a bit like revenge for his relative sidekick status on WaCF .
+This may have contributed alot to Fair Warning's dark feel: the fact that Roth was more and more overbearing as the band progressively became more popular.

-I have to mention Edward's interjectory guitar pops, squeals, slides, and other assorted jewels throughout the album.
-He doesn't do a whole lot new in this area since the first album, but his ingenuity and creativity with the technique is mind blowing on Fair Warning.
-In fact, it's safe to say that Edward's guitar personality reached full maturity on this album, there's no one that sounds exactly the way he did on this album, just like there probably hasn't been anyone this original in Rock/Metal guitar since.
+I have to mention Edward's interjectory guitar pops, squeals, slides, and other assorted jewels throughout the proceedings.
+He doesn't do a whole lot new in this area since the first album, but his ingenuity and creativity with the technique is, simply put, mind blowing here.
+In fact, it's safe to say that Edward's guitar personality reached full maturity on this album, there's no one that sounds exactly the way he did, just like there probably hasn't been anyone this original in Rock/Metal guitar since.

 How many songs are there in the Rock canon like the borderline jazz bop of "Push Comes to Shove"?
 The solo alone on that track could be held up in college courses as a masterpiece in expressed personality in art.
 Quirky, eccentric, and yet somehow there's something very arcane in there.
 Makes you wonder at Edward's mental state at the time (ironically, he was in the process of getting married to a television star).